Is your organisation adopting cultural and behavioural change?

 Work on behaviour to affect change

-Organisations that have adopted a leadership mindset, presenting a vision and inspiring purpose within the organisation, will drive behavioural change.
+Organisations that have adopted a leadership mindset will drive behavioural change by presenting a vision and inspiring purpose within the organisation.

-When the majority of the organisation believes, then change can happen.
-Individuals and teams must take on the responsibility to deliver.
-This has a positive influence In the first instance, as well as a feeling of belonging.
+Individuals and teams must take on the responsibility to deliver, and change can happen when the majority of the organisation believes.
+This has a positive influence as well as a feeling of belonging.
 Negativity and tolerance for poor performance naturally start to reduce as the organisations evidenced behaviours encourage belief in change and its culture.

 Using Change for good